-When you’re eating specifically vegan you need to ensure that you’re getting plenty of vitamins and minerals and not missing out on those that you would have normally obtained if eating meat or dairy.
+When you’re eating specifically vegan you need to ensure that you’re getting plenty of vitamins and minerals and not missing out on those that are essential and that you would have normally obtained if eating meat or dairy.

-For instance, normally we’d be getting our main sources of protein and omega-3 from fish, eggs or dairy.
+For instance we get our main sources of protein and omega-3 from fish, eggs or dairy.

 And, I’d like to dispel that, contrary to popular belief, tofu isn’t tasteless or boring!
 It’s extremely versatile and easy absorbs flavours, hence the reason why I’ve used a marinade here.

 As always, if you're considering a purley vegan diet make sure you have all the facts to hand and consider getting expert advice from a vegan dietician.